 Our Lawyers Will Fight For You

-Many employees do not really and fully understand if they are covered by the ADA, and if so, what their disability discrimination rights are.
-The ADA requires that employers make reasonable accommodations to the known physical limitations of employees with disabilities or perceived disabilities.
+Many employees do not fully understand if they are covered by the ADA, and if so, what their neurodivergence discrimination rights are.
+The ADA requires that employers make reasonable accommodations to the known physical or mental limitations of employees with neurodivergent conditions or perceived neurodivergence.
 Under the ADA, a reasonable accommodation may include the elimination or modification of a nonessential job duty or the transfer of a nonessential job duty to another employee or coworker.

 The first issue is always whether you work for a covered employer.
 Your employer is only bound by the ADA if it has 15 or more employees but is covered under Ohio law if there are only four or more employees.

-One of the biggest and most important changes to the ADA was the inclusion of employees that the employer regards as disabled.
+One of the biggest and most significant changes to the ADA was the inclusion of employees that the employer regards as disabled and/or neurodivergent.
 This is by far the easiest way to establish a claim.

-As a result, you can be covered under the ADA if you fall into any of these categories: (a) you have a physical or mental impairment that substantially limits your major life activities; (b) you have an impairment that may or may not substantially limit your major life activities, but your employer treats you as if you do; (c) you have an impairment that substantially limits major life activities only as a result of the attitudes of others toward your impairment, or (d) you do not have a disability that substantially limits your major life activities impairment, but your employer treats you as if you do.
+As a result, you can be covered under the ADA if you fall into any of these categories: (a) you have a physical or mental impairment (i.e., a neurodivergent condition) that substantially limits your major life activities; (b) you have a neurodivergent condition that may or may not substantially limit your major life activities, but your employer treats you as if you do; (c) you have a neurodivergent condition that substantially limits major life activities only as a result of the attitudes of others towards your neurodivergent condition, or (d) you do not have a neurodivergent condition that substantially limits your major life activities, but your employer treats you as if you do.

-To qualify as an impairment that limits your major life activities, the disability must prohibit or significantly restrict your ability to perform activities such as caring for yourself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working, sitting, standing, lifting, thinking, concentrating, and interacting with others.
-With regard to the ability to work, your impairment substantially limits your ability to work if it prevents or significantly restricts you from performing a class of jobs or a broad range of jobs in various classes as opposed to your specific job, which you still need to be able to perform with some accommodations.
+Regarding the ability to work, your neurodivergent condition substantially limits your ability to work if it prevents or significantly restricts you from performing a class of jobs or a broad range of jobs in various classes as opposed to your specific job, which you still need to be able to perform with some accommodations.

 When Should You Suspect Discrimination?

-If you find yourself saying or thinking one of the following about your job or employer, you could have an age discrimination claim for damages:
+If you find yourself saying or thinking one of the following about your job or employer, you could have a neurodivergence discrimination claim for damages:

-- I was fired today because I’m disabled.
+- I was fired today because of my ADHD.

-- My supervisor teases and harasses me about my disability.
+- My supervisor teases and harasses me about my social anxiety.

-- My boss makes fun of me because I’m disabled.
+- My boss makes fun of me because I have ASD.

-- I get harassed because my manager and supervisor think that I’m disabled even though I don’t have a disability or condition.
+- I get harassed because my manager and supervisor think that I have dyslexia even thought I don’t.

-- My manager makes employment decisions based on my disability.
+- My manager makes employment decisions based on my ASD.

-- My job will not hire other disabled workers.
+- My job will not hire other bipolar workers.

-- My boss pays me less than non-disabled employees with less skill and/or less experience more.
+- My boss pays me less than neurotypical employees with less skill and/or less experience.